 Open Pathway Process

-- Spring 2014–Fall 2014: Preparation and submission of the Assurance Argument
+- Spring 2014–Fall 2014: Final preparation of the Quality Improvement Project

 - Fall 2014: Submission of the Quality Initiative Proposal